Evaluation

 Here it is at work:

-From each of these issues you can derive a hypothesis about what is causing it and tweak your system to mitigate the problem.
-E.g.
+From each of these issues, you can derive a hypothesis about what is causing it and tweak your system to mitigate the problem.
+For example:

 Today, these metrics are implemented using LLMs themselves or specialized smaller models.